siteorigin/background-generator/README.md

 The pattern library includes designs originally released under Creative Commons by [Subtle Patterns](https://www.toptal.com/designers/subtlepatterns/), providing a rich collection of high-quality textures and backgrounds.

-Special thanks to the SiteOrigin team for their commitment to open source and for making this tool freely available to everyone.

 ---

 Made with ❤️ by [SiteOrigin](https://siteorigin.com)